ThorntonMatthew/doc-store/wsl2-xrdp-guide.md

 `sudo apt-get install -y xfce4 xfce4-goodies`

+When prompted for a desktop manager, select *LightDM*.

 (feel free to use a different DE if you want)

 2. Run each of the lines below separately: